 If clearing of native vegetation is proposed and the clearing is not eligible for an exemption, then a clearing permit is required.

-In accordance with section 20 of the Environmental Protection Act 1986, the Department of Mines and Petroleum (DMP) has been delegated authority for the administration of applications to clear native vegetation for mineral and petroleum activities regulated under the Mining Act 1978, the Petroleum and Geothermal Energy Resources Act 1967, the Petroleum Pipelines Act 1969, the Petroleum (Submerged Lands) Act 1982, and activities under State Agreements administered by the Department of State Development, in Western Australia.
+In accordance with section 20 of the Environmental Protection Act 1986, the Department of Mines, Industry Regulation and Safety (DMIRS) has been delegated authority for the administration of applications to clear native vegetation for mineral and petroleum activities regulated under the Mining Act 1978, the Petroleum and Geothermal Energy Resources Act 1967, the Petroleum Pipelines Act 1969, the Petroleum (Submerged Lands) Act 1982, and activities under State Agreements administered by the Department of Jobs, Tourism, Science and Innovation, in Western Australia.

-Please note that if the land on which clearing is proposed includes any areas, which are not covered by either mineral or petroleum tenure granted under one of the abovementioned Acts, a State Agreement Act, or by a Crown Lease issued pursuant to a State Agreement Act, the application should be submitted to the Department of Environment Regulation for assessment.
+Please note that if the land on which clearing is proposed includes any areas, which are not covered by either mineral or petroleum tenure granted under one of the above mentioned Acts, a State Agreement Act, or by a Crown Lease issued pursuant to a State Agreement Act, the application should be submitted to the Department of Water and Environmental Regulation (DWER) for assessment.

 There are two types of clearing permits which can be applied for under the Environmental Protection Act 1986.
 These are the Area Permit and the Purpose Permit.